 Title: Mina v.
 Red Robin Int’l: Court Rejects Consumer’s Technical Description of an ATDS

-Description: The court rejected a consumer’s assertion that the TCPA's definition of automatic telephone dialing system includes a device or program that merely randomly or sequentially selects which number to dial, even if such a selection is made from a predetermined list of telephone numbers.
+Description: The court rejected a consumer’s assertion that the TCPA's definition of an ATDS includes a device or program that merely randomly or sequentially selects which number to dial, even if such a selection is made from a predetermined list of telephone numbers.

 Tags: TCPA, Colorado, Autodialer ATDS